AeanSR/AeanSR.github.io/_posts/2019-09-06-dynamic-type-switch-in-cpp.md

 I recently worked on a compiler in a research project.

-Compilers usually get loads of types of structs to be programmed.
+Compilers usually get massive types of structs to be programmed.
 Every syntax elements and IRs got their class.
 A piece of syntax element definitions is shown below.

 <div><button class="collapsible">Collapsed</button><div class="collapsible-content">